An affidavit is written sworn testimony. It is a statement of fact that allows evidence to be presented to the court.

 Affidavits are sworn or affirmed by a commissioner of oaths, solicitor or an officer empowered to administer oaths.

 An affidavit opens with a paragraph in which the deponent states his/her name that he/she is 18 years and over, his/her occupation and address.
 It goes on to say that he/she “makes oath and says as follows…”

 The jurat, at the end of the affidavit, will record the name of the deponent, where and when the affidavit is sworn or affirmed.

 The person taking an affidavit must certify in the jurat that (a) he personally knows the deponent or (b) that the deponent has been identified to him by some person personally known to him and named in the jurat who certifies his personal knowledge of the deponent or (c) that the identity of the deponent has been established by him by reference to a relevant document containing a photograph of the deponent before the affidavit was taken.

 Any amendments to the affidavit must be initialed by the deponent and the commissioner of oaths taking the affidavit.
 Any amendment made following the swearing must be initialed by the deponent and the commissioner of oaths and a new jurat is required.

 Affidavits are filed by post or in person at the High Court Central Office.
 To file an affidavit you should check the following:

-- Is the affidavit in the correct format? - see link to sample above
+- Is the affidavit in the correct format?

 - Did you include a stamped self-addressed envelope, if filing by post?